petehunt/loris/README.md

 the expression to evaluate, callback is the function that gets called with the result of the eval, and errback gets called with any exceptions that may get thrown.

+There's also an evalAsync() function if you need to do any fetching.
+Simply use the callback() and errback() functions to return a value or throw an exception respectively.

 FAQ
 ---